caltechlibrary/codemeta-pandoc-examples/README.md

-# Genrating a installer.sh using Pandoc and Pandoc templates
+# Codemeta + Pandoc Examples

-In this repository you see three examples of using Pandoc, Pandoc templates and codemeta.json to creater an **installer.sh** file, **CITATION.cff** and [about.md](about.md) page.
+In this repository you see three examples of using Pandoc, Pandoc templates and codemeta.json to create an [about page](about.md), a [CITATION.cff](CITATION.cff) and an [installer.sh](https://caltechlibrary.github.io/irdmtools/installer.sh) file.

 ## Generating a CITATION.cff